UD331/CleanCut/README.md

 **Required Must-have Stories**

+* Users can create their IDs and can then later login using said IDs.
 * Backend database to store User details as well as their posts and friends.
+* USers can add their friends through the app.
 * Photos that can be taken from both the device library as well as from the camera.
 * A rating system on a scale to allow your friends to rate your new haircut.
+* A profile page to see all theirs photos and friends.
 * A way to restrict non-friends from seeing your pictures.
 * A separate barber profile system on which they can showcase the haircuts they did.
 * A tag system to tag your barber so they can get publicity / notoriety based on how the hair cut is received.